aDAVISk/DreamCleanStream/README.md

 You can change the location with the function `Map.setCenter(lon,lat)`.
 #### Date
 You can change the target date and the comparing (background) date with variables `str_day` `end_day` `tg_year` `bg_year` or more directly with variables `date_str` `date_end` `bg_str` `bg_end` in `'YYYY-MM-DD'` format.

+# Acknowledgements
+Python version working on Google Colaboratory is developed by ぴっかりん.